yeti-switch/doc/docs/en/yeti-ui-routing.rst

 If :ref:`Reject Calls <destination_reject_calls>` flag is enabled for the :ref:`Destination <destinations>` record that was chosen Yeti will drop the call with  **Disconnect Code 112** (Rejected by destination).

+On the tenth step of general routing algorithm Yeti will search routes (:ref:`Dialpeers <dialpeers>`) for a call on the basis :ref:`routing (sorting) algorithm <routing_plan_sorting>` that was chosen for :ref:`Routing Plan <routing_plan>` record.
+If no records were found during searching of :ref:`Dialpeers <dialpeers>` Yeti will drop the call with  **Disconnect Code 113** (No routes).

+On the last (eleventh) step of general routing algorithm Yeti will pass through list of selected :ref:`Dialpeers <dialpeers>`) that is sorted by chosen :ref:`routing (sorting) algorithm <routing_plan_sorting>`.
+For each :ref:`Dialpeer <dialpeers>` following actions will be applied:

+    - Detect gateways capabilities;

+    - Pass routes to switch node;

+    - Switch node is trying to connect a call;

+    - Change customer's and vendor's balance at billing subsystem;

+    - Post-routing numbers translations;

+    - Writing CDR for each termination attempt + writing statistic for route/gateway.

 YETI WEB interface - Routing menu description.

 .. toctree::